marcusgia2505/classEx_doc/docs/Programming.rst

 	-  :php:`varname` the variable name (mandatory).
 The function can retrieve subjects variables which were saved before or which were decision inputs.
 	-  :php:`$roundselected` the round from which the variable should be retrieved.
-	-  :php:`$multiple` If multiple is set to true, answers from multiple choice questions are decomposed into single answers.
+	-  :php:`$multiple` If multiple is set to true, answers from multiple-choice questions are decomposed into single answers.

 ----